 Before the election, this is where I guessed Trump voters might be.
 Here is where they actually were.
 Meet Denver election precinct 132.
-It’s right next to Bow Mar, which I didn’t know was a town until today.
+It’s in the Marston neighborhood, right next to Bow Mar, which I didn’t know was a town until today.

 Trump’s margin wasn’t huge.
 Fewer than 55 percent of voters favored him there.
 But that was enough to make it the only precinct in the county that picked him, according to the final unofficial results.

 Citywide, Clinton got nearly 4 times as many votes as Trump did and in many precincts, more than 70 percent of voters chose her.